innV0/kb.innV0.com/pages/PragInn.md

 			- **How** to do it.
 			- **Where** and **when** to apply each step.
 			- All within the bounds of your current resources.
-		- **PragInn is built for that reality.**
+		- **iNNitiatives is built for that reality.**
 	- ## 🤖 Powered by Artificial Intelligence
 	  collapsed:: true
 		- Artificial Intelligence is not a buzzword.
 It’s a tool — and a powerful one — to help you prioritize, identify, and guide your innovation journey.
-		- At PragInn, we integrate AI into our framework to:
+		- At iNNitiatives, we integrate AI into our framework to:
 			- Adapt the methodology to the specific circumstances of your business.
 			- Identify patterns, needs, and insights from your team and context.
 			- Assist you in generating ideas, validating assumptions, and planning next steps.